eddievandeer/eddievandeer/README.md

 ## 👋Hi there

-I'm a college student in Henan University of Science and Technology, this year's junior, majoring in computer science and technology.
+I'm a college student, this year's junior, majoring in computer science and technology.

 I'd like to be a a front-end engineer in the feature, because this job is really interesting and challenging.